 Based on the recent updates, we’ve seen some local business owners (not associated with Beyond Blue Media), change a LOT of elements and details about their business due to this update.
 In short, these “optimizations” didn’t actually help them, they made it worse.

-We’ve also seen a lot of SPAM businesses appear after this update that haven’t been listed before.
-Spam GMB listings are those that were made to help a business rank in a city or area in a zipcode or at a physical address that they really don’t work at or own.
+We’ve also seen a lot of SPAM businesses appear after this update that hasn’t been listed before.
+Spam GBP listings are those that were made to help a business rank in a city or area in a zipcode or at a physical address that they really don’t work at or own.
 How do you spot these spam business listings?

 Here’s an example: